CJ& 112 Introduction to Criminology • 5 Cr.

 After completing this class, students should be able to:

-- Explain in writings and class assignments, the various methods of measuring crime.
-Including in their response the techniques of scientific methodology employed in each measure, the strengths and weakness characteristic of each measure, and the sociological, political, and economic usefulness of each measure.
+- Explain the various methods of measuring crime, including the techniques of scientific methodology employed in each measure, the strengths and weakness characteristic of each measure, and the sociological, political, and economic usefulness of each measure.

-- Recognize, distinguish and explain in writings and verbal exercises the principle theories that attempt to explain various criminal behavior patterns that exist in the United States.
+- Distinguish and explain the principle theories that attempt to explain various criminal behavior patterns that exist in the United States.

-- Demonstrate in writings and verbal exercises, their ability to compare and contrast the crime rate in the United States with that of other industrialized countries around the world.
+- Compare and contrast the crime rate in the United States with that of other industrialized countries around the world.

-- Recognize and identify the authors of the principle theories that attempt to explain various criminal behavior patterns.
+- Identify the authors of the principle theories that attempt to explain various criminal behavior patterns.

-- Describe and articulate in writings and class discussions, the historical development of criminological theories as they occurred and progressed throughout the world.
+- Describe and articulate the historical development of criminological theories as they occurred and progressed throughout the world.

-- Demonstrate in class discussions their ability to critically analyze, compare and contrast the basic approach to the control of crime utilized in this country.
+- Critically analyze, compare and contrast the basic approaches to the control of crime utilized in this country.